 Then each objective is weighted based on the relative importance from our perspective of that objective against the other objectives in its domain.
 We weigh the domains by their relative importance to us across the board, and then we roll all of that up into a single calculation that our program with its thousand-plus controls as defined within the ISO 27000 standard is at, let’s say, a 2.
 So, to get from a 2 to a 3, I put the focus on these prioritized objectives from this analysis as the basis for creating my investment program.

-Robyn: Why is having a machine identity protection solution like Venafi’s so important for today’s organizations?
+Why is having a machine identity management solution like Venafi’s so important for today’s organizations?

 Shawn: Before companies started paying attention to certificates and keys, they were way down the path of paying attention to IDs and passwords.
 Before I considered Venafi, I was focused on privileged access from an IBM password point of view.
 But I soon realized the analogy of applying a privileged access point of view to a certificate and a key was just a natural addition because those keys and certificates were really stand-ins for how we automated system-to-system authentication and authorization in the past.

-Robyn: So, what would you say to any CISO who isn’t thinking about machine identity protection at this point?
+So, what would you say to any CISO who isn’t thinking about machine identity management at this point?

 Shawn: I’d tell them they’re ignoring an obvious gap, particularly when you're dealing with any company that is trying to orchestrate its system communications outside of a closed data center—which is every company on the planet.

 When did your organization realize you needed machine identity management?
 Let us know in the comments or on Twitter!